-- improved the on_dup parameter to load() and loads(). - added strict argument to join_keys().
+- Improved the on_dup parameter to load() and loads(). - Added strict argument to join_keys().

-Warning: Be aware that the new version of the on_dup parameter are not compatible with previous versions.
+Warning: Be aware that the new version of the on_dup parameter is not compatible with previous versions.

+- Add normalize_key argument to load() and loads().

+- Added utility functions for operating on keys and keymaps:

+- get_value_from_keys()

+- get_lines_from_keys()

+- get_original_keys()

+- join_keys()

-- add normalize_key argument to load() and loads(). - added utility functions for operating on keys and keymaps: get_value_from_keys() get_lines_from_keys() get_original_keys() join_keys() - None passed as key is now converted to an empty string rather than "None".
+- None passed as key is now converted to an empty string rather than "None".

-• add circular reference detection and reporting.
+• Add circular reference detection and reporting.

-• change error reporting for dumps() and dump() functions; culprit is now the keys rather than the value.
+• Change error reporting for dumps() and dump() functions; culprit is now the keys rather than the value.